Here’s why you shouldn’t ignore the value of search. Plus how your business can get the most out of a well-developed search results strategy.

 You must put in the effort to improve visibility on search engines.
 Because that’s one way to reach consumers throughout their purchase journey – and influence purchase decisions down the line!

-Don’t miss: Generational purchase behaviour: How do we shop?
+You might also like: Generational purchase behaviour: How do we shop?

 Here’s what you need to know about how to benefit from search.

-Your presence is required
+First of all, your presence is required

 Even if people don’t click on your ad or visit one of your pages, simply being visible already works wonders for brand awareness and recall.